 A person may qualify for a social security payment with RA but this may not be payable due to the application of any waiting periods or exclusion periods.
 RA is not paid independently of the primary payment.

 In all cases, the income and assets test that applies to the primary payment also applies to RA.

 Example: When RA is paid with a primary payment (e.g. JSP), there is a hierarchy of reductions applied, the basic pension or benefit is affected first under the income test, then other components including RA.

 Act reference: SSAct section 1210 Application of income and assets test reductions and of compensation reductions for income tax purposes

 RA for couples during an employment income nil rate period or an 8 week non-payment period

-SS(Admin)Act Part 3 Division 3A Compliance with obligations in relation to participation payments
+SS(Admin)Act Part 3 Division 3A Compliance with participation payment obligations …

 RA during an absence from Australia